 To ensure an open opportunity for public comment, the Board published the North Central Local WIOA Local Plan Modification #1 on its website for the 30-day period beginning April 11, 2022 and ending May 10, 2022.
+Additionally, notification of the availability of the Local WIOA Plan for public comment was also directly distributed via email to representatives of local businesses, labor organizations, and educational institutions.

-The following legal notice was also placed in three regional newspapers - the Daily Press, The Bradford Era and the Courier Express who fully represent our region:
+The following legal notice was also placed in three regional newspapers that fully represent our region: